gperdrizet/hill_climber/_sources/installation.rst.txt

 2. Open in GitHub Codespaces
 3. The development environment will be configured automatically
 4. Documentation will be built and served at http://localhost:8000 automatically
-5. The monitoring dashboard will start and be served at http://localhost:8501 automatically
+5. The monitoring dashboard will start at http://localhost:8501 automatically

 Option 2: Local development
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^